aliencyy/Game-Katak-Lompat/README.md

 # Game-Katak-Lompat
-a simple game 'Lompat Hai Katak, Lompat!'
+a simple game 'Lompat Hai Katak, Lompat!' by using OOP concept